uva-math/uva-math-code/info/documentation/contribute.md

 ## 3. Full edit access

 Faculty members can receive full editing access from the administrators.
-This allows to edit any source file - on the web as in item 2 above;
-or you can download a local copy of the source and then push changes to GitHub.
+This allows to edit any source file, on the web as explained above, or you can download a local copy of the source and then push changes to GitHub.
 Upon committing the changes to the GitHub the webpage will be automatically updated (this takes about 5 minutes).